chonho/incubator-singa/layer-clee.md

 ### Layer subclasses

-The new layer subclass can be defined following the built-in layer subclasses.
+The new layer subclass can be defined as the following the built-in layer subclasses.

     class FooLayer : public Layer {
      public: